microsoft/mu_devops/.sync/github_templates/security/SECURITY.md

 other projects to build the firmware for a given product.
 We build and maintain this code with the intent that any consuming projects can use this code as-is.
-If features or fixes are necessary we ask that they contribute them back to the project.  **But**, that said, in the firmware ecosystem there is a lot of variation and differientiation, and the license in this project allows flexibility to use without contribution and therefore any issues found here may or may not exist in products using Project Mu.
+If features or fixes are necessary we ask that they contribute them back to the project.  **But**, that said, in the firmware ecosystem there is a lot of variation and differentiation, and the license in this project allows flexibility for use without contribution back to Project Mu.
+Therefore, any issues found here may or may not exist in products using Project Mu.

 ## Supported Versions